 You’ll never fit their preconceptions.
 No one will.
 You’ll never have all the answers to set all things right in their world.
 You’ll never be enough.
-When we approach relationships with unrealistic expectations and ill-conceived misconceptions and myopic expectations, we set ourselves up for disappointment.
+When we approach relationships with unrealistic goals and ill-conceived misconceptions and myopic expectations, we set ourselves up for disappointment.
 I’m not inferring that anyone adopt an open door mentality that acquiescences to all behaviors good and bad.
 Not in the least.
 When we interact with people with a sense of self that is subject to others’ opinions, we lose our identity, our sense of purpose, our direction.

 So how do we avoid falling subject to others’ expectations?
 The answer’s in the stars.
 And I’m not talking about astrology.

 Navigators of old used the North Star to help them find their way.
 Polaris, the current north star, is situated in a relatively fixed position above the north celestial pole (the Earth’s axis) and the entire northern hemisphere’s sky rotates around that one star.
-Once navigators found the North Star, it was easy for them to determine not only south, east, and west, and the their latitudinal position as well.
+Once navigators found the North Star, it was easy for them to determine not only north, but south, east, and west, and the their latitudinal position as well.

 In a similar way, being self-aware — understanding your core beliefs, strengths, weaknesses, motivations, et cetera — helps you set a course for your life.
 Actively deciding what you value most in yourself and others clarifies the direction you want for your life.
 By the simple process of elimination, when you choose what’s important, you eliminate what’s irrelevant.